 In considering multi-semester proposals, the TAC may recommend accepting the proposal in its entirety, for some subset of the proposed semesters, or reject it outright.

 NASA is specifically soliciting proposals for follow-up observations of CoRoT transit candidates.
 These proposals must have a PI based at a US institution and must include participation from the CoRoT team.
-These proposals may request up to 15 nights per semester for up to 4 semesters.
+These proposals may request up to 15 nights per semester up until the 2012B semester.
 More than one proposal to this Key Science call may be accepted for one or more instruments.
-Proposals to characterize individual transiting systems already released publically by the CoRoT team can be submitted via the standard proposal call in the exo-planet area.
+Proposals to characterize individual transiting systems already released publically by the CoRoT team can be submitted via the standard proposal call in the exoplanet area.

 The CoRoT telescope was launched on Dec 27, 2006, and stares at a small number of fields for periods of 30-150 days looking for planets transiting their host stars.
 It is expected that up to 102-103 of the 105 stars monitored by CoRoT will show evidence for transits of planets with radii between the radius of Jupiter and a few earth radii.
-Significant follow-up work is, however, required first to validate these events as being due to transits and not to other astrophysical phenomena such as eclipsing binary systems and ultimately to characterize such planetary properties such as mass.
-In addition, the CoRoT mission monitors a small number of bright stars for asteroseismological variations.
-This aspect of CoRoT is not regarded as directly relevant to NASA's strategic goals for the purposes of the Key Projects considered here.
+Significant follow-up work is required to validate these events as being due to transits and not to other astrophysical phenomena such as eclipsing binary systems and, ultimately to characterize planetary properties such as mass.
+The CoRoT mission also monitors a small number of bright stars for asteroseismological variations.
+However, this aspect of CoRoT is not regarded as directly relevant to NASA's strategic goals for the purposes of the Key Projects considered here.

-In cooperation with the CoRoT team and the French Space Agency (CNES), NASA has agreed to make available up to 15 nights of NASA Keck time per semester for up to 4 semesters starting in 2009A to assist with the validation and characterization of CoRoT targets.
+In cooperation with the CoRoT team and the French Space Agency (CNES), NASA has agreed to make available up to 15 nights of NASA Keck time per semester between 2009A and 2012B to assist with the validation and characterization of CoRoT targets.
 In return for its contribution of Keck time, CoRoT has agreed that selected US investigators will become "CoRoT Associated Scientists", and cooperate with CoRoT Co-Is or other Associated Scientists on the selected program.
 As CoRoT Associated Scientists, US investigators will participate fully in the preparation and publication of scientific papers incorporating data from CoRoT and the Keck telescopes.

-While US investigators must serve as Principal Investigators on all Keck telescope proposals, the proposal team must include at least one member of the CoRoT team as approved by the PI of the CoRoT mission, Dr. Annie Baglin, through her designated representative, Dr. Magali Deleuil.
-The CoRoT team has established a wide ranging program of validation and follow-up using a number of smaller ground-based telescopes.
+While US investigators must serve as PIs on all Keck telescope proposals, the proposal team must include at least one member of the CoRoT team as approved by the PI of the CoRoT mission, Dr. Annie Baglin, through her designated representative, Dr. Magali Deleuil.
+The CoRoT team has established a wide-ranging program of validation and follow-up using a number of smaller ground-based telescopes.
 It is important that the Keck time be fully integrated into that plan.
 Interested proposers should contact both Dr. Magali Deleuil and Dr. Malcolm Fridlund as soon as possible to establish the appropriate coordination and collaboration.